Moon landing conspiracy theories: Alleged Stanley Kubrick involvement

 Filmmaker Stanley Kubrick is accused of having produced much of the footage for Apollos 11 and 12, presumably because he had just directed 2001: A Space Odyssey, which is partly set on the Moon and featured advanced special effects.
 It has been claimed that when 2001 was in post-production in early 1968, NASA secretly approached Kubrick to direct the first three Moon landings.
 The launch and splashdown would be real but the spacecraft would stay in Earth orbit and fake footage broadcast as "live from the Moon."
 No evidence was offered for this theory, which overlooks many facts.
 For example, 2001 was released before the first Apollo landing and Kubrick's depiction of the Moon's surface differs greatly from its appearance in the Apollo footage.
 The movement of characters on the Moon in 2001 differs from that of the filmed movement of Apollo astronauts and does not resemble an environment with 1/6 the gravity of Earth.
 Several scenes in 2001 show dust billowing as spacecraft landed, something that would not happen in the vacuum environment of the Moon.
 Kubrick did hire Frederick Ordway and Harry Lange, both of whom had worked for NASA and major aerospace contractors, to work with him on 2001.
+Several scientists, engineers, and dignitaries also visited the movie set during production.
 Kubrick also used some 50 mm f/0.7 lenses that were left over from a batch made by Zeiss for NASA.
 However, Kubrick only got this lens for Barry Lyndon (1975).
 The lens was originally a still photo lens and needed changes to be used for motion filming.

 The mockumentary based on this idea, Dark Side of the Moon, could have fueled the conspiracy theory.
 This French mockumentary, directed by William Karel, was originally aired on Arte channel in 2002 with the title Opération Lune.
 It parodies conspiracy theories with faked interviews, stories of assassinations of Stanley Kubrick's assistants by the CIA, and a variety of conspicuous mistakes, puns, and references to old movie characters, inserted through the film as clues for the viewer.
 Nevertheless, Opération Lune is still taken at face value by some conspiracy believers.